Lagrangian Manifestation of Anomalies in Active Turbulence: Conclusions

-We consistently find signatures of anomalies in Lagrangian measurements of active turbulence.
-The streaky flow regions, together with an emergent dynamical heterogeneity, contrive to selectively propel some tracers persistently and aid in anomalous diffusion and first-passage statistics.
-While these results highlight the role of active turbulence anomalies in enhancing the motility of the bacterial swarm, they also raise a few key questions.
-Measures like pair-dispersion mirror fundamental quantities like Lyapunov exponents, that characterize chaos in both diverging trajectories and solutions of the hydrodynamic equations.
+\corr{Further, }measures like pair-dispersion mirror fundamental quantities like Lyapunov exponents, that characterize chaos in both diverging trajectories and solutions of the hydrodynamic equations.
 For instance, the flow Lyapunov exponent is known to increase with Reynolds number in inertial turbulence approximately as $\sim \mathrm{Re}^{1/2}$~\citep{mukherjee2016predictability,boffetta2017chaos,berera2018chaotic}.
 The analogous effect of activity on Lyapunov exponents in active turbulence remains unknown and is part of ongoing work, both within the Eulerian~\citep{mukherjee2016predictability,boffetta2017chaos,berera2018chaotic} and Lagrangian framework~\cite{Bec2006,Ray2018}, which looks at different aspects of many-body chaos~\citep{murugan2021many} in such systems.
-Indeed, a complete understanding of the dynamical facets of active turbulence calls for a complete characterization of the skeleton of chaos underlying active flows.
-Lastly, our work also lays out a systematic framework for the Lagrangian analysis of active flows, including measures for identifying geometrical structures emerging in the Eulerian fields.
-We believe all of these measurements can be readily translated to experiments, across diverse classes of active flows.
-This will not only ascertain the extent of universality of active turbulence anomalies, but also help connect hydrodynamic theories of active matter more closely to the physical picture.
+Indeed, a complete understanding of the dynamical facets of active turbulence calls for a complete characterization of the skeleton of chaos underlying active flows. \corr{It is interesting to note that a recent work~\citep{Pandit22} on the (Lagrangian) irreversibility in such suspensions shows similar anomalies between active and inertial turbulence.} Lastly, our work also lays out a systematic framework for the Lagrangian analysis of active flows, including measures for identifying geometrical structures emerging in the Eulerian fields. \corr{Adopting these in future work} will not only ascertain the extent of universality of active turbulence anomalies, but also help connect hydrodynamic theories of active matter more closely to the physical picture.